MITx MicroMasters® Program Pathway to the Global Development Practice Degree

 International Students Who Need a Student Visa

+To meet the on-campus requirement, you study with us in the summer.
 You can easily request an I-20 for the F-1 student visa through Harvard Summer School to complete the three-week capstone.
 For more information, see the important visa information on International Student Study Options.

 How to Apply